Ergodic robust maximization of asymptotic growth with stochastic factor processes: Discussion

 Consequently, when $K$ is large, estimating the instantaneous covariation matrix accurately for $x \in E \setminus K$ is infeasible as the process rarely enters this region.
 As such, allowing $K$-modifications does not restrict the empirical estimation of the inputs.
 One can view our result as having additional robustness with respect to data sensitivity since the robust-optimal strategy $\hat \theta$ is independent of $K$.
+An analogous discussion holds for Theorem~\ref{thm:main_extended} and the $K$-modifications used there.